- Content Reviewed By:

 - Social isolation from friends and family

-If you or someone you care about are abusing opioids and noticing these signs, it’s imperative that you get help before the problem escalates and becomes fatal.
+If you or someone you care about is misusing opioids and you notice these signs, it’s imperative that you seek help before the problem escalates and becomes fatal.

 Treatment for Opioid Addiction

-Treatment for opioid addiction should be tailored to each individual patient’s care needs and lifestyle, but it must always address the physical and psychological aspects of the disease.
+Treatment for opioid addiction should be tailored to each individual patient’s care, needs, and lifestyle, but at a minimum, it must always address the physical and psychological aspects of the disease.
 This means medically supervised detox and withdrawal management to address lingering physical and psychological symptoms of addiction and comprehensive behavioral rehab to address the origins and triggers of addiction.